 Members have the potential to access venture funds so they can see their culinary creations become a reality — and their food businesses expand and succeed!

-The 5,274-square-foot state-of-the-art culinary kitchen and production facility will offer shared-use cooking and food processing space for a broad array of hot and cold products, produce, sauces, baked goods, juices and beverages.
-A micro-market, Woodstock’s Market, at TheNaples Accelerator, off Pine Ridge Road, will enable our culinary accelerator participants to showcase and sell their products, while the University of Florida’s Southwest Florida Research & Education Center in Immokalee (IFAS) will provide an onsite food-testing lab to determine your product's nutritional values, a descriptive analysis and more as part of their fee-based services.
+Our 5,274-square-foot state-of-the-art culinary kitchen and production facility offers shared-use cooking and food processing space, dry and cold storage for a broad array of products, produce, sauces, baked goods, juices and beverages.
+A micro-market, Woodstock’s Market, beneath The Naples Accelerator, off Pine Ridge Road, enables our culinary accelerator members to showcase and sell their products, if they desire.

 The locavore movement is growing nationwide and Immokalee is poised to grow its brand, Made @Immokalee.
 Local farmers and chef entrepreneurs often struggle to produce goods that require a certified commercial kitchen because they’re expensive to establish and maintain.
-But studies show shared commercial kitchens, such as the Florida Culinary Accelerator @ Immokalee, have positive impacts on the economy because all facets are affected – farmers, suppliers, marketers, printers, packagers, buyers, consumers and more.
+But studies show shared commercial kitchens, such as the Florida Culinary Accelerator @ Immokalee, have a positive impacts on the economy because all facets are affected – farmers, suppliers, marketers, printers, packagers, buyers, consumers and more.

-We hope the accelerator will be a true catalyst for Immokalee by helping local and Collier County residents, iTECH culinary arts students, the Boys and Girls Club of Collier County's Blue CanTEEN culinary program and chef entrepreneurs and food business owners to start or grow their food-related businesses.
+We hope the accelerator will become a true catalyst for Immokalee by helping local and Collier County residents, iTECH culinary arts students, the Boys and Girls Club of Collier County's Blue CanTEEN culinary program and chef entrepreneurs and food business owners to start or grow their food-related businesses.